rostools/r-cubed-intro/README.md

 - João Santiago: Taught and edited the R Markdown code-along session material.
 - Anna Schritz: Taught and edited the Data Management and Wrangling code-along session material.
+- Omar Silverman (helper) proofread and provided feedback on the material for several sessions.

+Specific contributions for version 2 (this repository) were:

+- Luke Johnston: Coordinated the course, developed the material, set up the website, and taught multiple sessions.
+- Daniel Witte: Prepared and taught most of the lectures.
+- Helene Baek Juel: Edited and taught the Data Visualization code-along session material, as well as reviewed multiple other sections.
+- Bettina Lengger: Edited and taught the Data Management and Wrangling code-along session material, as well as reviewed multiple other sections.

 <!--
 ### How to cite the material